 BonusWe also modified an older version to notify on Servers joining the domain.
 With thousands of servers we have had cases where a server was not added to backup cycles or some other mishap.
 This script emails the server support teams so they can setup backup schedules or whatever is needed.
 Even have used it to catch some systems as having the wrong edition or version of Windows Server.

-That script can be found here.
+That script can also be found above.
 You will have to modify the same parts as above for your environment.